 Before I left the Abisko, Steph lent me some electronic scales.
 My body weight is 67.5kg, so I have maintained weight since Hanmer Springs.
 Pack weight is 22kg with slightly less food than previous sections, but still plenty in reserve.

-There were five other walkers at the Primo waiting for the shuttle.
-Jake from Sydney and Cass from Skipton.
+There were five other walkers at the Primo Cafe waiting for the shuttle.
+Jake from Sydney and Cass from Skipton, UK.
 Sven and Leonie from Mulheim, Germany.
 Svenja from Hamburg, Germany.
 Talking with Jake, he was on the trail in a similar situation to me.
 His father died from stomach cancer last November.
-We shared some of our experiences and like me he is getting a lot from this journey.
+We shared some of our experiences and like me, he is getting a lot from this journey.

 I walked with Svenja for a short stretch.
 She is taking a break before starting a research PhD in economic geography.